danielrwolff/cp-vscode-snippets/README.md

 ## How to create your own snippets

 1. Create a new file in the `./templates` folder.
-Insert your desired snippet into that file exactly how you the snippet to appear when you use it in VSCode.
+Insert your desired snippet into that file exactly how you want the snippet to appear when you use it in VSCode.
 An example for a modular inverse implementation can be seen below:

 ```cpp
 int inverse(int a) {